Lannyyeh/uav_motion/README.md

 # uav_motion

+This repository is forked from [ZhiangChen/uav_motion](https://github.com/ZhiangChen/uav_motion).
+The tracking controller and trajectory generation might be modified in the future.

+## Update Record

+- 12/12/2024

+  - Add file output in geometric controller object to record TargetPose and MavPos.
+  - Test the time allocation part in [trajectory generation](./src/trajectory_generator.cpp).
+About to revise to our version.

+## Original Readme

+**The original readme information shows below, including the depending repositories and installing guidance.**

 This repository generates a minimum-snap polynomial trajectory and controls a quadrotor with PX4 framework.
 It depends on [ethz-asl/mav_trajectory_generation](https://github.com/ethz-asl/mav_trajectory_generation) and [Jaeyoung-Lim
 /mavros_controllers](https://github.com/Jaeyoung-Lim/mavros_controllers).